-Click here to read Friends of Panthertown Prescribed Burn Response Letter, our official position on the recent scoping proposal by U.S. Forest Service officials to include Panthertown Valley in a 3-5 year prescribed burn rotation plan.
+Click here to read Friends of Panthertown Prescribed Burn Response Letter, our official position from 2012 on the scoping proposal by U.S. Forest Service officials to include Panthertown Valley in a 3-5 year prescribed burn rotation plan.

 Deadline for comments from Friends of Panthertown members has been extended to October 6, 2012.
 Please identify yourself as a member of Friends when sending your specific comments to U.S. Forest Service Nantahala District Ranger Michael Wilkins.